xuanyuandy/CUTLASS-Examples/README.md

 ## Introduction

-The Docker and CMake examples for [CUTLASS](https://github.com/NVIDIA/cutlass) library.
+The CUDA kernel examples using [CUTLASS and CuTe](https://github.com/NVIDIA/cutlass) abstractions.

 ## CUTLASS Docker Container

-Docker is used to build and run the CUDA kernels.
+Docker is used to build and run CUTLASS CUDA kernels.
 The custom Docker container is built based on the [NVIDIA NGC CUDA](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda) 12.4.1 Docker container.

 Please adjust the base Docker container CUDA version if the host computer has a different CUDA version.
 Otherwise, weird compilation errors and runtime errors may occur.